novoda/react-native-workshop/slides.md

 # Lists
 Our todo list is coming up quite well, but it won't scroll!

-There are a few possible solution to it:
+There are a few possible solutions to it:

 1. Using `ScrollView` instead of our `View` element would make it scrollable.
 2. Using `FlatList`, a similar concept to `RecyclerView` on Android and `UICollectionView` on iOS.